hackclub/sheets-backup/README.md

 ## Usage

+Prerequisites:

+- LibreOffice
+- Git

 Set the following environment variables:

 - `GIT_REMOTE` - Remote of the git repository to push to.
+If the repo requires authentication, include the username and password in the URL (ex.
-This must use the SSH protocol.
-Note: this repo will be pulled from on first start.
+  `https://username:password@github.com/repo.git`) Note: this repo will be pulled from on first start.
-- `GIT_SSH_AUTH_KEY` - SSH key to authenticate to the remote repo when pushing with.

 ## License